A Chapter In U.S. History Often Ignored: The Flight Of Runaway Slaves To Mexico

 "Along the river, you don't see the deeply ingrained racism because the river has been home to a mixture of people — mestizos, mulattoes," says Francisco Guajardo, CEO of the Museum of South Texas History in Edinburg.
 "The river is a place of tolerance, believe it or not.
 The racial codes were not enforced down here because there was nobody to enforce them."

-Most fugitive slaves in Texas did run south — a fact known, in part, through the painstaking work being done by the Texas Runaway Slave Project, housed at Stephen F. Austin University in Nacogdoches, Texas.
+Most fugitive slaves in Texas did run south — a fact known, in part, through the painstaking work being done by the Texas Runaway Slave Project, housed at Stephen F. Austin State University in Nacogdoches.
 Researchers looked through nearly 19,000 Texas newspapers from the 1840s through the 1860s.

 "And it's from this research that we've been able to find so much about runaway slaves escaping to Mexico," says project director Kyle Ainsworth.

-He pulls up on his computer and reads an item in the Galveston Weekly News from May 11, 1858. "$25 reward.
-Ran away on 19th of April from W.T.
-Stevens' plantation ... a Mulatto Boy, named Tom, about 28 years old ...
-Was raised in Milam County, Texas ... and he is supposed to be there or on his way to Mexico."
+On his computer, he reads an item in the Galveston Weekly News from May 11, 1858. "$25 Reward.
+Ran away on the 19th of April, from W.T.
+Stevens' plantation ... a Mulatto Boy, named Tom, about 28 years old. ...
+Was raised in Milam county, Texas ... and he is supposed to be there or on his way to Mexico."

 Mexico began to gradually abolish slavery soon after it declared independence from Spain in 1821.
-The Mexican congress fully outlawed slavery in 1837, well before the United States did so with the 13th amendment.
+The Mexican Congress fully outlawed slavery in 1837, well before the United States did so with the 13th Amendment in 1865.

 Baumgartner says Mexico's abolition of slavery exerted a gravitational pull on enslaved people in Texas, Louisiana and Mississippi as King Cotton was expanding.